Shout and Sing

 Performed by: Frajhajm brass band from Šmartno na Pohorju

 The brass band from Šmartno na Pohorju has been active since 1827.
 It originates in the times when the nearby glassworks employed many Czech workers, therefore the founder and first leader of the orchestra was Simon Jurič of Czech origin.
-In its repertoire, the orchestra mostly preserves old tunes, like Slovenian, Austrian and Czech polkas, marches and waltzes, among them being the Czech tune A Polka for Lojzka.
+In its repertoire, the orchestra mostly preserves old tunes, like Slovenian, Austrian and Czech polkas, marches and waltzes, among them the Czech tune A Polka for Lojzka.

 Recorded: Ljubljana, 16.
 9. 2011.